Zeyu-Li/figma-docs/README.md

 * mouse to select or hand to pan the canvas
 * pencil to draw on the canvas (has option for highlighting as well)
-* shapes - ⚠ they act the same as stick notes
+* shapes - they act the same as stick notes
 * sticky notes - basically a text box
 * text box
 * connector (to show flow of 1 idea to the next)
 * stamps
 * other widgets, plugins, templates and more

+These can be dragged onto the canvas to be placed or clicked to activate the tool and click on the canvas to instantiate an instance

 <a name=interactivity></a>